Apps, bots, & connectors in Microsoft Teams

 Owners and team members can add tabs to a channel, private chat, and group chat to help integrate their cloud services.
 Add tabs to help users access and manage the data they need or use the most.
 In channels, the Conversations and Files tabs are created by default.
 In every private chat, the Conversations, Files, Organization, and Activity tabs are created by default.
 In addition to these built-in tabs, you can design and add custom tabs.
 To learn about turning Teams apps on or off for your organization, read Admin settings for apps in Teams.

 |Do I want to allow custom tabs in my Office 365 tenant?||For more information, see Use built-in and custom tabs in Teams.|

 Office 365 and custom connectors

 Connectors keep your team current by delivering content and updates from services you frequently use directly into a channel.
-With connectors, your Teams users can receive updates from popular services such as Twitter, Trello, Wunderlist, GitHub, and Visual Studio Team Services (VSTS) in their Teams chats.
+With connectors, your Teams users can receive updates from popular services such as Twitter, Trello, Wunderlist, GitHub, and Azure DevOps Services in their Teams chats.